 On June 19 every year, thousands of people across America — millions, more like it — come together to celebrate Juneteenth with parties and parades, prayer breakfasts and golf tournaments, cookouts and music.

-And if you don't know what Juneteenth is, you're not alone.
+If you don't know what Juneteenth is, you're not alone.
 Not by a long shot.

 "You'd be surprised.
 There are many students who get to my class and they sort of never learned about the history of enslavement, they've never learned about the civil rights movement," says Paula Austin, a professor of African American studies and history at Boston University.
 "I think I've had students who, because of where they're from or their families, know about Juneteenth and have actually participated in the celebrations.
 But most students come and they don't know."

-On June 19, 1865, more than two months after Confederate General Robert E. Lee surrendered to Ulysses S. Grant at Appomattox, which all but ended the Civil War, a U.S. Army officer arrived in Galveston, Texas, with two momentous announcements: the end of the Civil War (word traveled relatively slowly in those days) and, with it, the end to slavery.
+On June 19, 1865, more than two months after Confederate Gen. Robert E. Lee surrendered to Ulysses S. Grant at Appomattox, which all but ended the Civil War, a U.S. Army officer arrived in Galveston, Texas, with two momentous announcements: the end of the Civil War (word traveled relatively slowly in those days) and, with it, the end to slavery.

 Still that day marks what now is often called Black Independence Day, or the Black Fourth of July.
 It is the American celebration of freedom from slavery.

 "On this day, we must confront the ugly parts of our history and honor the slaves who suffered and died under a repressive regime.
-We must also pay tribute to all those who had the strength and conviction to fight to end slavery and keep our Union together," U.S. Senator Corey Booker (D-NJ) said in 2018.
+We must also pay tribute to all those who had the strength and conviction to fight to end slavery and keep our Union together," U.S. Sen. Corey Booker (D-NJ) said in 2018.
 "Juneteenth Independence Day is also an important moment to recognize how far we have come and take note of how far we have yet to go."

 Free Without Freedom

 The original Juneteenth was hardly the "Black Independence Day" that it often is touted as today.
 After all, it came months after the Civil War ended and more than two years after the Emancipation Proclamation was signed by President Abraham Lincoln.
-By the time slaves were declared free in Texas, the 13th Amendment to the U.S. Constitution already had been passed by Congress and was well on its way to being ratified by the states.
+By the time enslaved people were declared free in Texas, the 13th Amendment to the U.S. Constitution already had been passed by Congress and was well on its way to being ratified by the states.

 The blind spot that many Americans carry for Juneteenth may be due to a general ignorance of the holiday's history.
 It also may come from, as Austin suggests, a disinclination to completely face the country's past with slavery and its far-reaching and continuing aftermath.